triumph-lingerie/vision-describe/replit.md

-# AI Image Analysis Application
+# AI Product Description Generator

 ## Overview

-This is a full-stack web application that allows users to upload images and receive AI-powered descriptions using OpenAI's GPT-4 Vision model.
-The application features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and Drizzle ORM for database operations.
+This is a full-stack web application specifically designed for e-commerce businesses to generate professional product descriptions from product images using OpenAI's GPT-4 Vision model.
+The AI analyzes product photos and creates marketing-ready descriptions with detailed feature lists in a premium brand style.
+The application features a modern Vercel-inspired React frontend with a Node.js/Express backend, utilizing in-memory storage for development.

 ## System Architecture